OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

     0x0000000100593dc8 83414 _sigaltstack
     ```

-    In the above output, presence of `__stack_chk_fail` indicates stack canary is enabled.
+    In the above output, the presence of `__stack_chk_fail` indicates that stack canaries are being used.
 This check works for pure Objective-C and hybrid apps, but will not work for pure Swift apps.

 - ARC: